Why I Only Shoot F8

 Why film in 2026?

 It is not nostalgia.
 You cannot be nostalgic for something you never experienced.
-It is a longing for a process with consequence and weight: something that cannot be undone, that produces a result you have to wait for, that resists being optimised before it reaches you.
+It is a longing for a process with consequence and weight: something that cannot be undone, that produces a result you have to wait for, that resists being optimized before it reaches you.
 A generation that grew up inside frictionless digital systems is drawn to that friction, not despite it but because of it.

 What is kintsugi and how does it relate to photography?